Stay at the Carlsberg Elephants in Copenhagen

 9. Where to stay at the Carlsberg site

-The original industrial structures on the old Carlsberg grounds in Valby include the Lighthouse, stables, New Carlsberg Brewhouse, granary, as well as the Dipylon and iconic Elephant Gate & Tower, built in the typical historicist style combining styles from various periods and cultures.
+The original industrial structures on the old Carlsberg grounds in Valby include the Lighthouse, stables, New Carlsberg Brewhouse, and granary, as well as the Dipylon and iconic Elephant Gate & Tower, built in the typical historicist style combining styles from various periods and cultures.

 Some of the other main points of interest in the Carlsberg district are Carlsberg Laboratory, the Boilerhouse, the Winding Chimney, Carlsberg Academy and the Carl Jacobsen House, as well as the two historic gardens: the Secret Garden and J. C. Jacobsen’s Garden, which reopened on his birthday 2 September 2017.
-Together with small boutiques, cosy cafés and restaurants all these sites make up the new Carlsberg Byen, conveniently located between the Copenhagen neighbourhoods Valby, Frederiksberg and Vesterbro.
+Together with small boutiques, cosy cafés and restaurants, all these sites make up the new Carlsberg Byen, conveniently located between the Copenhagen neighbourhoods Valby, Frederiksberg and Vesterbro.

 The gate dates from 1901, designed by the famous Danish architect Vilhelm Dahlerup, and is the most famous landmark at Carlsberg.
 In addition to being an impressive entrance, the tower carried by the elephants also served as a herb silo, as well as a water & cooling tank for the beer brewing process.